Jōkyū War: Provocation and attack

-In the fifth lunar month of 1221, the Retired Emperor Go-Toba decided on lines of succession, without consulting the shogunate.
+In the fifth lunar month of 1221, the Retired Emperor Go-Toba decided on lines of succession, without consulting the shogunate and powerful Hojo clan.
 He then invited a great number of potential allies from amongst the eastern warriors of Kyoto to a great festival, thus revealing the loyalties of those who rejected the invitation.
 One important officer revealed his loyalty to the shogunate by doing so, and was killed.
 Several days later, the Imperial Court declared Hōjō Yoshitoki, the regent and representative of the shogunate, to be an outlaw, and three days later the entirety of eastern Japan had officially risen in rebellion.

 Hōjō Yoshitoki decided to launch an offensive against Go-Toba's forces in Kyoto, using much the same three-pronged strategy as was employed a few decades earlier.
 One came from the mountains, one from the north, and the third, commanded by Yoshitoki's son Yasutoki, approached via the Tōkaidō road.

-These forces faced meager opposition on their way to the capital; the Imperial commanders were simply outfought.
+These forces faced meager opposition and resistance on their way to the capital; the Imperial commanders were simply outfought.
 When Go-Toba heard of this string of defeats, he left the city for Mount Hiei, where he asked for aid from the sōhei, the warrior monks of Mount Hiei.
 They declined, citing weakness, and Go-Toba returned to Kyoto.
 The remnants of the Imperial army fought their final stand at the bridge over the river Uji, where the opening battle of the Genpei War had been fought 41 years earlier.
 Yasutoki's cavalry pushed through, scattering the Imperial forces, and pressed on to Kyoto.

 The capital was taken by the Shogun's forces, and Go-Toba's rebellion was put to an end.
 Go-Toba was banished to the Oki Islands, from where he never returned.
 His sons were also banished, including Retired Emperor Tsuchimikado (to Tosa) and Retired Emperor Juntoku (to Sado), and the recently enthroned Emperor Chūkyō, the first son of Juntoku, was replaced with Emperor Go-Horikawa, a nephew of Go-Toba.